Eval Logs

 Listing Logs

-$ inspect list logs --json # uses INSPECT_LOG_DIR
+$ inspect log list --json # uses INSPECT_LOG_DIR

 You can also use the --status option to list only logs with a success or error status: